 In dual-redundant configurations, when one controller stops, the surviving controller asserts a "kill" line, which prevents the controller from restarting.

 - 1. Establish a local or remote terminal connection to the operating controller. - 2.
-Use the Command Line Interface (CLI) to tell the operating controller to allow the other controller to restart:
+From the CLI, tell the operating controller to allow the other controller to restart: